 Over the years, I have seen companies and teams struggle with innovation.
 It might have worked initially, but after some time,e, the spark that existed when the company was young is now missing.
 As innovation is important, companies sometimes react with measures such as dedicated innovation teams.
 However, this way they make sure that innovation will only happen inside these teams and nowhere else.
 I think that's a massive waste of potential.
 I have witnessed that the teams who made innovation part of their day-to-day work were the most successful ones.

-One of the biggest killers for innovation is when workers are busy all the time.
-If you ensure that your teams are buried in work then there can't be any innovation.
-To innovate you need to be able to experiment and to experiment you need to have some spare time available.
+Innovation needs room to experiment.
+If you ensure that your teams are buried in work, then there can't be any innovation.
+To innovate, you need to be able to experiment, and to experiment, you need to have some spare time available.

-Even more so it must be OK that experiments fail.
-Most likely most of the experiments will fail but that is fine.
+Even more so, it must be OK that experiments fail.
+Most likely, most of the experiments will fail, but that is fine.
 This is how teams learn and gain a better understanding of a problem.
 If you only ever do experiments that you know will succeed then you're never taking risks.
-If you're never taking risks then you'll never truly innovate.
+If you're never taking risks, then you'll never truly innovate.

 Over the past years, I've seen a couple of techniques that are supposed to give developers the time and space to work on experiments.

 A gold card is a mechanism to reserve time for personal activities.
 Developers can use a gold card to work on anything not related to day-to-day business whenever they want.
 Unfortunately, most of the teams I know that used gold cards had one major problem: Developers never used their gold cards.